951 204 783 | WA +34 636 921 236 reservations@aloratur.com

 Functions and benefits common to all varieties:

-Each type of pitaya has a different flavor and nutrient profile, so it can be chosen based on taste preference or specific nutritional needs.
+Each type of pitaya has a different flavor and nutrient profile, so you can choose according to your taste preference or specific nutritional needs.